 Note: All ADP figures are from 12-team, PPR scoring, unless otherwise stated.

 Aaron Rodgers, Green Bay Packers (ADP: 3:12)

 Look, the idea here isn’t Rodgers should be a seventh-rounder or some nonsense, but he absolutely comes with serious risk.
 Injuries are the biggest peril, and it wouldn’t be fair to expect no regression from the receiving corps after Rodgers’ go-to guy, Jordy Nelson, was released.
 Jimmy Graham is an intriguing addition at tight end, albeit in an offense not known to rely on the position, and in his age-32 season.

-A return to offensive coordinator Joe Philbin could come with a few kinks to be worked out early on, and Green Bay’s running game has issues of its out.
+A return to offensive coordinator Joe Philbin could come with a few kinks to be worked out early on, as we’ve seen by Rodgers going on an interception spree to open training camp.
+Furthermore, Green Bay’s running game has issues of its own.
 Over the past few years, the Packers’ offensive line has routinely battled injuries.
 Rodgers is closer to backing his way into being the first chosen passer than confidently seizing it.
 Of course, elite talent tends to prevail in the face of adversity.